vivocha/arrest/README.md

 # Arrest

-OpenAPI REST framework for Node.js, with support for MongoDB and [JSON-Schema](http://json-schema.org/)
+OpenAPI REST framework for Node.js, with support for MongoDB and [JSON Schema](http://json-schema.org/)

 Arrest lets you write RESTful web services in minutes.
 It automatically generates a [OpenAPI](http://swagger.io/) description of the API and support input validation using JSON-Schemas.